Flutterwave/Node-v3/README.md

 This describes how to create a virtual account number

-Note: BVN is required for static account numbers i.e if the value of is_permanent is True.
+Note: BVN is required for creating static account numbers in the Live Environment i.e if the value of is_permanent is True.
 Kindly visit our API section found [here](https://developer.flutterwave.com/reference#create-a-virtual-account-number-1) for more information.

 ```javascript